January has been the deadliest month for Covid-19 with nearly 80,000 lives lost so far in the US - Local News 8

 A report from the CDC said that with the right mitigation strategies, it’s possible to open K-12 schools for in-person learning with minimal Covid-19 transmission.

-Those mitigation strategies include wearing masks, social distancing and limiting time in shared outdoor spaces, according to the study from the CDC’s Morbidity and Mortality Weekly Report.
+Those mitigation strategies include wearing masks, social distancing and limiting time in shared indoor spaces, according to the study from the CDC’s Morbidity and Mortality Weekly Report.

 In Ohio, Gov. Mike DeWine said he aims to have anyone who works in a school receive their first vaccine dose in the month of February at the very least in hopes of sending all students back to school by March 1.

 Currently, people older than 75 and those with certain medical conditions are able to receive vaccines.
-On February 1, those 70 and older and employees of K-12 schools will be eligible for the vaccine, he said during a press conference Tuesday.
+On February 1, those 70 and older and employees of K-12 schools will be eligible for the vaccine, he said in a news conference Tuesday.

 Of the 20 largest school districts in the country, nine are currently all online, eight offer a choice of either full in-person or all online, two have a hybrid plan and one in Hawaii varies plans based on infection rates among different islands.